bebhuvan/rabbit-holes/src/content/posts/2025-08-04-stephen-hawking-on-the-philosophy-of-life.md

   </iframe>
 </div>

+Watching the movie reminded me of a bunch of things and I wanted to share them.

-The second thing I wanted to share is this beautiful soundtrack.
+The first thing is this beautiful soundtrack.
+I'm a yugee soundtrack buff, and I had heard this track countless times even before I watched the movie.

 <div style="position: relative; padding-bottom: 56.25%; height: 0; overflow: hidden; max-width: 100%;">
   <iframe